shnayder/learnit/README.md

 The helper script defaults to version `v2.5.3`.
 Override the `DENO_VERSION` or `INSTALL_DIR` environment variables if you need a different toolchain or install location.

-`install-playwright-deps.sh` installs the apt packages Playwright requires for headless Chromium.
-Run it once per container.
+`install-playwright-deps.sh` installs the native dependencies Playwright needs:

+- On Linux containers it uses `apt` to add the shared libraries Chromium expects.
+- On macOS it verifies that the Xcode Command Line Tools are present and exits (run `xcode-select --install` if the script reports they are missing).

 ## Available tasks